Please call the pharmacy to inquire about store hours or delivery service as they may have changed.

 When and how should you apply sunscreen?

 To be effective, sunscreen should be applied at least 30 minutes before going outside.
 An average-sized adult needs about 35 ml of cream or lotion to cover the body and face.
-This is the teaspoon rule recommended by Health Canada.
+To guide you in the application of your sunscreen you can refer to the teaspoon rule.
 And remember these often forgotten spots: nose, back of neck, ears, hands, and feet.

 Reapplying sunscreen is important, too!
 In fact, you should reapply it at least every two hours, regardless of the SPF number, and always after swimming.
 The SPF number is NOT a measure of time, and no product protects all day.
 Stay safe!